 Network switch vs. network hub

 Both a network switch and a network hub can add more ports to an existing router.
-The main difference between them is that all of a hub’s ports share the same bandwidth, while in a switch, each port has its own bandwidth.
+The main difference between them is that all ports of a hub share the same bandwidth, whereas in a switch, each port has its own bandwidth.

-In a way, you can think of a network hub as a “splitter” that simply splits a single connection (to the router) into multiple ones.
-In other words, a hub’s connected devices talk to the router first before they talk to one another.
-The more devices connected to a hub, the slower all of them will become.
+In a way (not entirely accurate), you can think of a network hub as a “splitter” that simply splits a single connection (to the router) into multiple ones.
+More technically correct: a hub copies packets from all ports to all other ports, whereas a switch copies packets between pairs of ports.
+The result?
+The more devices connected to a hub, the slower they all become, unlike a switch.

-The good news is that chances are you won’t need to worry if you get a network hub by mistake, since this type of device has long become obsolete.
+The good news is that you probably won’t need to worry if you get a network hub by mistake, as this type of device has long become obsolete.

 Network switches: It’s about uncompromising local bandwidth